DanielBandarica02/SOC-HomeLab/docs/02-soc-stack/02-windows-agent.md

 sudo ufw status verbose
 ```

 **Lesson:** in a defense-in-depth network, the perimeter firewall (pfSense) and the host firewall (UFW) are independent control planes.
 A packet passing pfSense does not automatically pass UFW.
 Both must be coordinated explicitly.
-The order applied here — restrictive UFW baseline before Wazuh install, opening the Wazuh ports immediately after install verifies — is deliberate: it ensures no port is open during the brief window between OS hardening and SIEM installation when an attacker scanning the segment could find an exposed, unconfigured service.
+The order applied here, restrictive UFW baseline before Wazuh install, opening the Wazuh ports immediately after install verifies, is deliberate: it ensures no port is open during the brief window between OS hardening and SIEM installation when an attacker scanning the segment could find an exposed, unconfigured service.

 ### 2. DC01 — DNS forwarders not configured for non-local lookups